Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 - 1 cup water

-- 1/4 teaspoon salt
+- 1/4 teaspoon regular salt

-- Squeeze of lemon
+- Squeeze of lemon or lime to make it less gross

-- Drink 2-3 times daily
+- Drink this 2-3 times throughout the day

-- Warm and comforting
+- Warm and comforting when you feel like crap

-- Helps with nausea
+- Helps settle nausea

 Magnesium Supplement: